LordNoteworthy/cpu-internals/hvm/7-days-to-virtualization-a-series-on-hypervisor-development.md

   - a pointer to the VMM stack (or host stack)
   - a table of vCPU contexts
   - and a processor count.
+- Unique objects to any given virtual CPU:
+  - It’s own set of control registers.
+  - It’s own set of debug registers.
+  - It’s own set of model specific registers.
+  - It’s own set of special registers (GDTR, LDTR, IDTR)
+  - It’s own status register (RFLAGS)
+  - It’s own general purpose registers (RAX-R15)
+  - It’s own segment information
-- Each virtual processor has their own set of items listed above and below.
+- Each virtual processor has their own set of items (required for VMX operation):
   - A processor context (vCPU context; container for important structures for VMX operation)
   - A VMXON region
   - A VMCS region